-The new model uses an all-new design with a larger screen and slimmer profile, plus it adds a couple of new features to the mix.
-Like the original Nest -- which launched back in 2011 -- the third-gen iteration of its heating and cooling control system relies on built-in sensors to track your whereabouts along with algorithmic smarts to create a custom, auto-adjusting temperature schedule based on those movements in the home.
-And you can still make manual tweaks to your settings on the Nest app anywhere you have a Wi-Fi or cellular connection.
+Like the original 2011 Nest Learning Thermostat, this one relies on built-in sensors to track your whereabouts along with algorithmic smarts to create a custom, auto-adjusting temperature schedule based on whether you're at home or away.
+You can still make manual tweaks to your settings on the thermostat itself -- or on the Nest app anywhere you have a Wi-Fi or cellular connection.

-But those once-revolutionary features are now par for the smart-home course, with brands likeand offering smart thermostats of their own designed to compete alongside Nest in the DIY market.
+But those once-revolutionary features are now par for the smart-home course, with brands like Ecobee and offering smart thermostats of their own designed to compete alongside Nest in the DIY market.

 You know how your smartphone doesn't look dated until you catch a glimpse of the next-gen model?
 That's exactly how I felt after seeing Nest's latest Learning Thermostat.
 No, it isn't a massive departure from past iterations.
-You'll still get that same rounded design, stainless-steel dial and familiar display style.
+You'll still get that same rounded design and familiar display style.
 But, there are a few key changes.

-The third-generation thermostat has a 40 percent larger screen and an improved resolution for better all-around visibility.
+You can now choose from among four different dial finishes, all for the same price -- stainless steel, black, white or copper.
+Nest's third-generation thermostat also has a 40 percent larger screen and an improved resolution for better all-around visibility.
 (Specifically, the display has 229 pixels per inch; that's 25 percent more than its predecessor, which should make for a sharper on-screen image.)
 And, Nest slimmed down the thermostat's profile so it won't stick out from the wall as much.